bartbutenaers/node-red-contrib-ui-svg/README.md

    ```

 ### Display images
-SVG offers an image element, that can be used to display an image inside an SVG drawing.
+In an SVG drawing, an *"image"* element can be used to display an image inside an SVG drawing.
 You have to specify at which path the image is available, but the image can be stored a different locations:
 1. The easiest solution is an online image that is public available.
 For example:
    ```
    <image xlink:href="https://www.roomsketcher.com/wp-content/uploads/2016/10/1-Bedroom-Floor-Plans.jpg"\>